Nero-TheThrill/UE4_IndirectTexture/README.md

 Pleae check [Repo here](https://github.com/Nero-TheThrill/UE4_ShortTest/commit/8fa07c8a2f4c7600458367c2283baa7c40948f2e)

 There are some missing files.

 To build the repo above, you'll need to build engine from the original branch and copy&paste **Engine** folder.
+(Skip files that already exists)

 It uses all same methods of Indirect Texture so I think you are okay to review this one.